 - Cilantro. this is a fresh garnish that brightens the soup, this is optional.

 Step One.
-Set the oven to 400º.
+Set the oven to 400º if making the chickpeas.
 Roughly chop the onions, carrots and garlic.
 Heat oil in a dutch oven or large pot on medium /high heat.
 Add the onions, garlic and carrots to the heated oil, sauté for about 5 minutes, then add the tomato paste.

 Step Two.
-Mix the paste in with the veggies then add in all the seasonings.
-Let them brown a little in the pan for about 2 minutes.
-Then pour in the broth and lentils.
-Bring to a slow simmer for about 25 minutes.
+Mix the paste in with the veggies, then add in all soup seasonings.
+Let them brown a little in the pan for about 30 seconds- minute.
+Pour in the broth and lentils.
+Bring to a slow, gentle simmer for about 25 minutes.
+Cover the pot, with a little venting.

 Step Four.
-Once the lentils are softened and cooked down and there is less liquid, add the coconut milk.
-Add the mixture to a high speed blender or use an immersion blender to mix up the soup and smooth it out.
+Once the lentils are softened and cooked down and there is a bit less liquid, add the coconut milk (reserve some for garnish if desired).
+Add the soup mixture to a high speed blender or use an immersion blender to mix up the soup until smooth.
 If you want to keep it chunky you certainly can!
 I have had it both ways and I like them both!
 But the creamy texture is so comforting.

 Top The Soup With Garnish

 Step Five.
+Pour the soup back into the soup pot.
 Bring the soup to a light simmer again.
 Turn off the heat and serve.
 I like to top mine with a little sour cream or leftover coconut cream.
 I also top mine with my Chili Onion Crunch (I highly recommend this!).
 Top the soup with cilantro and the crispy chickpeas and enjoy!

 FAQ's & Tips